idugalic/reactive-company/README.md

 For a longer introduction check the blog series [“Notes on Reactive Programming”](https://spring.io/blog/2016/06/07/notes-on-reactive-programming-part-i-the-reactive-landscape) by Dave Syer.

 "We look at Reactive Programming as one of the methodologies or pieces of the puzzle for Reactive [Systems] as a broader term."
-Please read the ['Reactive Manifesto'](http://www.reactivemanifesto.org/).
+Please read the ['Reactive Manifesto'](http://www.reactivemanifesto.org/) and ['Reactive programming vs. Reactive systems'](https://www.oreilly.com/ideas/reactive-programming-vs-reactive-systems) for more informations.

 ### Why now?